 Anxiety and depression differ in symptoms, diagnosis and treatment, yet are common conditions that frequently occur at the same time.
 One study found that of people diagnosed with major depression, 85 percent were also diagnosed with a general anxiety disorder.

 First and foremost, you must recognize that you’re experiencing chronic stress and possibly an anxiety disorder or depression.
 Recognizing the impact of stress is the first step toward treatment and ongoing management.
 Here are some ways to manage chronic stress, which may be the crux of another illness:

 - Prioritize self-care and find a supportive relationship that will hold you accountable.
 Relationships with friends and family provide an excellent antidote to stress; cultivate those relationships and make time to talk to your friends about your stress and how you’re managing it.
 Millions of people experience stress, so it’s likely that someone you’re close to is in a similar situation.
 If you don’t have a family member or friend to talk to, consider joining a support group.
 The type of support you need may depend on the cause of your stress; it could be job- or money-related or related to parenting or marriage.
-Click here for a list of support groups in the Triangle.

 - Try one new stress management technique this week.
 Yoga, mindfulness meditation and breathing exercises can all be done for free at home.